-Most breast cancers are carcinomasthat is, they are malignant tumors that grow out of epithelial (surface or lining) tissues.
-Less than 1% of breast cancers are sarcomas, or tumors arising from connective tissue, bone, muscle, or fat.
+Most breast cancers are carcinomasmalignant tumors that grow out of epithelial (surface or lining) tissues.
+Less than 1 percent of breast cancers are sarcomastumors arising from connective tissue, bone, muscle, or fat.

-In addition, the most common type of breast cancer (about 75% of cases) is ductal carcinoma, which develops in the tissues that line the milk ducts (see also Breast Anatomy).
-A much smaller number of cancers (about 7%) are found within the breast lobules and are called lobular carcinomas.
+In addition, the most common type of breast cancer (about 75 percent of cases) is ductal carcinoma, which develops in the tissues that line the milk ducts.
+A much smaller number of cancers (about 7 percent) are found within the breast lobules and are called lobular carcinomas.
 Paget's disease (cancer of the areola and nipple) and inflammatory carcinoma account for nearly all other forms of breast cancer.

 There are two major groups of breast cancer:

 If cancer cells do not penetrate surrounding tissues and stay within the confines of a duct or lobule, they are called noninvasive, in situ tumors (tumors that remain "in the site" of origin).
 In situ carcinomas are too small to have formed a "lump" and usually cannot be felt during a physical exam.
 They are discovered by mammography.

 Noninvasive carcinomas include lobular carcinoma in situ (LCIS) and ductal carcinoma in situ (DCIS).
 DCIS also is considered a potential marker for the development of invasive carcinoma.
 There is some controversy over whether to treat DCIS by some form of breast-sparing surgery, with or without radiation, or by mastectomy.

 Unfortunately, breast cancers often grow through the base membrane that surrounds the lobules or ducts.
 These cancers are termed infiltrating or invasive carcinomas.
 Roughly 95 percent of all breast cancers are invasive.